 - Make a bacon-wrapped sausage casserole, something similar to this recipe

 If we were in Germany, the typical side or serving would be with sauerkraut, or sour fermented cabbage.
-Works really well with any type of sausage and is full of vitamin C. However, my personal favourite is to serve the bacon-wrapped sausages with a nice buttery potato mash.
+It works really well with any type of sausage and is full of vitamin C. However, my personal favourite is to serve the bacon-wrapped sausages with a nice buttery potato mash.
 This way you can really make a hearty family meal and still have some leftovers for tomorrow.
-Mash and peas would be my recommendations.
-Another idea is, that you can also use these bacon-wrapped sausages in a full English breakfast.
+Mash and peas would be my recommendation but don’t forget the gravy!
+Leftover can be used in a full English breakfast.
 Just serve them with baked beans and an egg sunny side up.

 Bacon-wrapped Pork Sausages with Sweet, Sticky Apple